damianhakert/damianhakert.github.io/source/_posts/2016-03-02-gitlab-todos-feature-highlight.md

 It if has inspired you to contribute to GitLab, check out our [Contributing guide][contributing].
 Issues marked ["up for grabs"][up for grabs] will be of reasonable size and challenge, for anyone to start contributing to GitLab.
-The [Merge Request Guidelines][merge request] explain you how to make a merge request and what that process will be like.
+The [Merge Request Guidelines][merge request] explain how to make a merge request and what that process will be like.

 [contributing]: https://gitlab.com/gitlab-org/gitlab-ce/blob/master/CONTRIBUTING.md